 - Nathan Hale's last words in Resistance 2 before he is shot to death.

-- In Fire Emblem Akaneia, be careful not to slay Medeus before you recruited or killed the Noble sisters or they will offer their lives to Medeus.
+- In Fire Emblem: Mystery of the Emblem, be careful not to slay Medeus before you recruited or killed the Noble sisters or they will offer their lives to Medeus.

-- In The Legend of Zelda: Skyward Sword, the final boss of the game, the ancient demon Demise finally released from his seal placed on him by the gods invokes this against Link and Zelda and their descendants.
-He says that an incarnation of his hatred will continuously be reborn to seek revenge against them.
+- In The Legend of Zelda: Skyward Sword, the final boss of the game, the ancient demon Demise, finally released from the seal placed on him by the goddess Hylia, invokes this against Link, Zelda, and their descendants, that an incarnation of his hatred will continuously be reborn to seek revenge against them.
 Said incarnation?
 Ganon.
 Yep, Skyward Sword is the Great King Of Evil's Origins Episode.

 - One interpretation of the plot of Vagrant Story: Sydney has been manipulating events so that when he and the Duke die at the end, Ashley is the only person left with the power to master The Dark.